AngusGMorrison/gila/README.md

 # Gila
-A high-performance, Vim-like text editor with minimal dependencies inspired by antirez's [kilo](https://github.com/antirez/kilo).
+A lightweight text editor with minimal dependencies inspired by antirez's [kilo](https://github.com/antirez/kilo).

 Gila is currently a work in progress, but feel free to try it out.
 Simply clone the repo, run `make